NCC-Lykos/OpenImp/README.md

 ![Alt text](https://github.com/NCC-Lykos/OpenImp/blob/master/OpenImpAuth.png?raw=true)

 ## What is it?
-OpenImp aims to use the Imprivata RFIDeas device to authenticate with Windows without Improvata
+OpenImp aims to use the Imprivata RFIDeas device to authenticate with Windows without Imprivata

 ## Does it work?!
 Hell no, I'm not that smart.
 I'm still working on it